 The function of the wrist is important for many activities of daily living.
 A badly deformed, or mal-united, fracture of the wrist will result not just in a reduction in the ability to bend and extend the wrist, but also affect the rotation of the entire forearm.
 Hence it is important to ensure that the wrist fracture heals in a good position.

 Immediately after surgery, the patient will start on a mobilization therapy programme so that they can quickly regain function and strength of the injured wrist.
 Patients who have had a previous wrist fracture are also at a much higher risk of having a subsequent osteoporotic fracture.
-Hence they should be investigated for osteoporosis and treatment should be started as soon as possible.
+Hence they should be investigated for osteoporosis and treatment should be started as soon as possible, call us for a consultation with our osteoporotic fractures specialist now.